endia-ai/Endia/README.md

     ```

 - **Run the Examples, Tests and Benchmarks**
-    Go to the `run_all.mojo` file and adjust the execution.

     ```shell
     mojo run_all.mojo
     ````

+    Recommended: Go to the `run_all.mojo` file and adjust the execution to your liking.

 ####